 It’s Thanksgiving, and I’m busy helping The Five-Year-Old prepare this year’s feast.
 She’s come around to the idea of having turkey, so long as she’s the one to cook it.
 So since The Five-Year-Old and I are otherwise occupied this morning, I’ve dredged up a Classic Caterpickle for your entertainment.
 Happy Thanksgiving, y’all!

-Foiled in her attempts to make Yummy Dino Buddies the centerpiece of our Thanksgiving table, The Four-Year-Old asked: “Why is turkey such a popular dish at Thanksgiving?”
+Foiled in her attempts to make Yummy Dino Buddies the centerpiece of our Thanksgiving table, The Four-Year-Old asked: “Why do we eat turkey at Thanksgiving?”

 Theory #1: We eat turkey because the British did.